Ashibh/Healthcare-Analysis-Python_tableau/tableau dashboard/readme.md

-# Analysis of the Worksheets
+# Analysis and Conclusion of the Worksheets

 ## Analysis of Medical Conditions:
 - Shows the medical industry and its financial impact on patients and healthcare